manifoldmarkets/manifold/docs/docs/api.md

 ### `POST /v0/market/[marketId]/close`

-Set when trading halts on a market
+Set the close time of a market.

 Parameter: